magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 Credentials always should stay invisible for security reasons.
 The MTF implicitly pastes credentials during the test run only.
 There are two ways to paste credentials:

-- Using path.
+- **Using path**.
 If field in repository has `name` that matches field `path` in `credentials.xml`, then value of this field will be substituted to the value from `credential.xml` during the test.
-- Using placeholder.
-If field in repository has value wrapped in `% %` that matches the value of field `replace` attribute in `credentials.xml`, then value of this field will be substituted to the value from `credential.xml` during the test.
+- **Using placeholder**.
+If field in repository has value wrapped in `% %` that matches the value of `replace` field attribute in `credentials.xml`, then value of this field will be substituted to the value from `credential.xml` during the test.

 <h3 id="mtf_repo_credent_path">Example with substitution by <code>path</code></h3>